AjinkyaBapat/ansible-userguide-pdf/README.md

 Ansible User Guide PDF Generator
 ================================

-This project creates the ansible documentation as [PDF](https://github.com/bonndan/ansible-userguide-pdf/raw/master/ansible_userguide.pdf).
+This project creates the ansible documentation as [PDF].

 Installation
 ------------